-Fat Tails In Monte Carlo Analysis vs Safe Withdrawal Rates
+Does Monte Carlo Analysis Actually Overstate Tail Risk In Retirement Projections?

 In the chart above, the worst 30-year sequence in history (beginning in 1966) is indicated in red.
 For that one worst-case scenario, the retiree still makes it to the end (but just barely), thus necessitating that 4.08% initial withdrawal rate.
 In all the other scenarios, though, the 4.08% safe withdrawal rate is actually “too” conservative, and the portfolio finishes with sometimes very substantial (inflation-adjusted) wealth left over at the end.

 In fact, the retiree actually dies with more inflation-adjusted wealth than they had entering retirement in over 50% of scenarios by using that 4% initial withdrawal rate!
 And in 30% of scenarios, retirees would have died with nearly 200% of their initial inflation-adjusted wealth or more!
-In nominal terms, this means a retiree who entered retirement with $1,000,000 would have died with $4,000,000 (or more) 30% of the time, even after taking an inflation-adjusted annual distribution each year (assuming a 2.5% inflation rate on average).
+In nominal terms, this means a retiree who entered retirement with $1,000,000 would have died with $4,000,000 (or more) 30% of the time, even after taking an inflation-adjusted annual distribution each year (assuming an average inflation rate of 2.5%).

 Given these results based on the actual historical record, we can then re-evaluate the same retirement time period, using the same historical return data, by running a Monte Carlo analysis that uses the average return and standard deviation of the annual returns that underlie this historical time period.
 In this case, the data from 1871 to 2015 show that the annually rebalanced 60/40 portfolio had an average annual real return of 5.9%, with a standard deviation of 11.2%.

-Using these real return and standard deviation inputs, the chart below shows various percentiles a Monte Carlo analysis with 10,000 iterations, to see how “bad” the worst Monte Carlo scenarios are at a 4.08% initial withdrawal rate, in comparison to the actual historical return sequences (which includes the historical worst-case scenario that necessitated the 4.08% initial withdrawal rate in the first place).
+Using these real return and standard deviation inputs, the chart below shows various percentiles outcomes of a Monte Carlo analysis with 10,000 iterations.
+To see how “bad” the worst Monte Carlo scenarios are at a 4.08% initial withdrawal rate, these percentile outcomes are compared to the actual historical return sequences (which includes the historical worst-case scenario in 1966, which necessitated the 4.08% initial withdrawal rate in the first place).

 As the chart reveals, the best and worst Monte Carlo scenarios (0th and 100th percentiles) were actually far more extreme than any actual historical best or worst scenario.
 With the Monte Carlo analysis, the worst-case retiree scenario ran out of money as early as only 15 years into retirement, even though the same spending rate never actually ran out in any of the 114 rolling 30-year historical scenarios.
 Conversely, under the best Monte Carlo scenario, the retiree died with nearly $27 million in real wealth, even though the best case historical scenario finished with “just” $6 million of inflation-adjusted wealth at the end.
 The following chart summarizes the ending real wealth values at various percentiles.

 The key point is that, despite the common criticism that Monte Carlo understates volatility relative to using rolling historical scenarios, the reality, at least relative to historical scenarios, is actually the opposite – the Monte Carlo projections show more long-term volatility, resulting in faster and more catastrophic failures (to the downside), and more excess wealth in good scenarios (to the upside).
-In fact, the 0th historical scenario (worst case scenario, running out of money at the end of 30 years) was actually the 6.5th percentile in Monte Carlo, while the 50th percentile historically (finishing with $1.1M remaining) was the 37th percentile in the Monte Carlo projection, and the 100th percentile (best case scenario) historically was “just” the 93.7th percentile result with the Monte Carlo projection.
+In fact, the 0th percentile historical scenario (worst case scenario, running out of money at the end of 30 years) was actually the 6.5th percentile in Monte Carlo, while the 50th percentile historically (finishing with $1.1M remaining) was the 37th percentile in the Monte Carlo projection, and the 100th percentile (best case scenario) historically was “just” the 93.7th percentile result with the Monte Carlo projection.

-Of course, it shouldn’t be surprising that Monte Carlo comes up with more extreme best and worst-case scenarios, given that it’s based on 10,000 trials (while the historical data has only 114 series of overlapping data points), and a higher volume of random trials creates a higher likelihood that the results will be more extreme.
+Of course, it shouldn’t be surprising that Monte Carlo comes up with more extreme best and worst-case scenarios, given that it’s based on 10,000 trials (while the historical data has only 114 series of overlapping data points), and a higher volume of random trials should yield results that are more extreme.

 Nonetheless, the point remains: plans that succeed in 100% of historical scenarios may only be projected to succeed 95% of the time in Monte Carlo, suggesting that the problem may not be that Monte Carlo is understating risk, but that it is being overstated given the frequency that Monte Carlo projects scenarios that are more extreme than those that have been experienced in the past!
 (As it wasn’t just a 1-in-10,000 Monte Carlo scenario that was more extreme than the historical record… instead, it was 650-in-10,000!)